AzzoDude/besm/README.md

 # Binary Elder Scrolls (BES) Format Specification

-BES is an optimized, read-aligned, binary database file format designed to alternate with the traditional sequential Bethesda Master (`.esm` / `.esp` / `.esl`) file structure.
+BES is an optimized, read-aligned, binary database file format designed to replace or alternate with the traditional sequential Bethesda Master (`.esm` / `.esp` / `.esl`) file structure.

 By reorganizing records into structured, fixed-size data blocks and isolating variable-length data, BES enables constant-time $O(1)$ random access to any record field directly from disk or memory mapping.